esnet/gdg/website/content/docs/usage_guide/enterprise_guide.md

 ---

-## Fine-Grained Access Control (FGAC) and Datasource Permissions
+## Datasource Permissions

-### What is FGAC?
+### What are datasource permissions?

-Fine-Grained Access Control (FGAC) is an **Enterprise license tier feature** that enables restricting datasource query access to specific **users**, **service accounts**, and **teams**.
-Without FGAC, all users in an organization can query any datasource — FGAC lets you lock down which users or teams can access which datasources.
+Datasource permissions are a **Grafana Enterprise** feature that enables restricting datasource query access to specific **users**, **service accounts**, and **teams**.
+Without an Enterprise license, all users in an organization can query any datasource.

 Grafana's official documentation covers this in two places:

 - [Data source permissions](https://grafana.com/docs/grafana/latest/administration/data-source-management/#data-source-permissions) — what permissions mean and how to manage them in the Grafana UI.
-- [Role-based access control (RBAC) overview](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/) — the broader RBAC system that underpins FGAC, including fixed roles and custom roles.
+- [Role-based access control (RBAC) overview](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/) — the broader RBAC system, including fixed roles and custom roles.

-{{< callout context="caution" title="Two separate Enterprise gates" icon="alert-triangle" >}}
+{{< callout context="note" title="Enterprise license required" icon="info-circle" >}}
-Running Grafana Enterprise is not sufficient on its own.
-FGAC is a separate license tier on top of Enterprise.

-- **Gate 1 — Enterprise license**: The Grafana instance must be running with a valid `GF_ENTERPRISE_LICENSE_TEXT` JWT.
-GDG checks this via `IsEnterprise()`.
-- **Gate 2 — FGAC license tier**: The JWT must include the Fine-Grained Access Control feature.
-GDG probes this at runtime — if the Grafana instance returns `403 Unlicensed` on a permission write, FGAC is unavailable and GDG skips or reports accordingly.

-There is **no GDG configuration key** to enable or disable FGAC.
-Enablement is determined entirely by what license the Grafana server reports over HTTP.
+A valid Grafana Enterprise license (`GF_ENTERPRISE_LICENSE_TEXT`) is the only requirement.
+Datasource permissions are included in Grafana Enterprise — there is no additional tier or add-on needed.
+GDG checks enterprise status automatically via `IsEnterprise()`.
 {{< /callout >}}

 ### Permission types managed by GDG

-When FGAC is available, GDG manages the following permission grant types per datasource:
+GDG manages the following permission grant types per datasource:

 | Type | Description |
 |---|---|